A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Introduction

-There have been some other reviews presented in the related work section \cite{Weifeng14}.
-However, they cover a more limited number of studies.
-We evaluate and interpret all high-quality studies related to SpGEMM in this study.

-To have a broad coverage, we perform a systematic literature survey by indexing papers from several popular digital libraries (IEEE Explore Digital Library, ACM Digital Library, Elsevier ScienceDirect, Springer Digital Library, Google Scholar, Web of Science, DBLP) using the keywords ``SpGEMM", ``Sparse matrix", ``sparse matrix multiplication", ``sparse matrix-matrix multiplication".
+To have a broad coverage, we perform a systematic literature survey by indexing papers from several popular digital libraries (IEEE Explore Digital Library, ACM Digital Library, Elsevier ScienceDirect, Springer Digital Library, Google Scholar, Web of Science, DBLP, arXiv) using the keywords "SpGEMM", "sparse matrix", "sparse matrix multiplication", "sparse matrix-matrix multiplication".
 It is an iterative process, and the keywords are fine-tuned according to the returned results step by step.
-Just like other literature survey work, we try to broaden the search as much possible while maintaining a manageable result set.
-In order to do that, only refereed journal and conference publications were included.
-Then, we read the titles and abstracts of these papers and finally include 87 papers of more than 142 papers we found in this survey.
+We try to broaden the search as much as possible while maintaining a manageable result set.
+Then, we read the titles and abstracts of these papers and finally include 92 SpGEMM related papers, whose year distribution is presented in Figure \ref{fig:year}.
+It can be seen that the articles in the past three years have shown a rapid upward trend.